ChickenProp/chickenprop.github.com/_posts/2023-08-10-three-configurable-prettyprinters.md

 I have some opinions on these myself, but I'd prefer to wait and see what others say before revealing.
 I also have another possible approach vaguely in mind; but if I waited to explore it before publishing, then this would never get finished.

-The canonical public place to leave comments is the reddit thread (link incoming).
+The canonical public place to leave comments is the [reddit thread](https://www.reddit.com/r/haskell/comments/15nr7ky/rfc_three_configurable_prettyprinters/).
 But I've also set up a [google form](https://forms.gle/wjW9dxr9r9qXmHLB8) you can fill in if you prefer.